 So this all got me in a belligerent mood – if President Trump is God’s modern day King Cyrus then my Christian friends who think the opposite have been hoodwinked, often because that is the narrative mainstream media and the “elite” would have us believe.
 As for the nasty Democrats and treacherous Republicans and all sorts of wishy washy liberal types, they are all in the same boat (excuse my overstating the case), many simply want to put up barriers instead of finding common ground, and is why Trump reacts as he does.
 But here is where I stand right now… Right up to near the time he was elected, I saw Trump as the slightly lesser of two evils, but much that has happened since and against huge opposition, including by a fifth column within his own “inner” circle (expect news to break on this), or who simply want to reign him in, he has done what few politicians have managed to do and that is to deliver on what he has promised and what a whole bunch of “deplorables” had rather hoped against the odds he would.

-Despite many character flaws and mistakes galore, Donald J Trump has overall done a good job – he has begun to drain the swamp, push back the globalist agenda, aid prosperity and security, make America great again and bring God back into the frame.
-As for whether he is a modern day King Cyrus, while I am not sure entirely and no doubt, besides the Almighty, history will have the final verdict, I think while the specific Bible prophecy has been fulfilled, he is.
+Despite many character flaws and mistakes galore, Donald J Trump has overall done a good job – he has begun to drain the swamp e.g. going after the pedophiles and powerful financial interests, push back the globalist agenda, begun to address the evils of abortion, supported religious freedom, aided prosperity and security, done things to make America great again and bring God back into the frame.
+As for whether he is a modern day King Cyrus, while I am not sure entirely and no doubt history will have the final verdict, I think while the specific Bible prophecy has been fulfilled, he is God’s choice for such a time as this and in response to the prayers of his people in these desperate times.
 I pray for him, particularly that he humbles himself before God, is given divine wisdom and he is protected and not taken out before his time.
 What convinced me as much as anything that he is the real deal was his speech at the weekend at Liberty University when among other things he said “In America we don’t worship government, we worship God”.
 God works in mysterious ways – that I know all too well, and he is also faithful.
-Many have prayed for America, for America needs our prayers, and is it not possible that despite being an unlikely answer to prayer and not what we would have planned that maybe Trump is the answer God has given us?
+Many have prayed for America, for America needs our prayers, and is it not possible that despite being an unlikely answer to prayer and not what we would have planned that maybe Trump is the answer God, who is sovereign, has given us?

-Addendum 28/07/17: I am revisiting this 2-3 months since first writing and some 9 months when the seed was first sown regarding Cyrus Trump connection, even though I am of the belief that all biblical references relate to this historical figure that operated 2-3 thousand years ago.
+Addendum 01/09/17: I am revisiting this more than three months since first writing and nearly one year after the seed was first sown regarding the Cyrus-Trump connection, even though I am of the belief that all biblical references to Cyrus relate to this historical figure that operated nearly three thousand years ago.
 But I am increasingly of the view, despite his many faults, Trump is God’s wrecking ball to expose corruption (drain the swamp) and empower the church.
-I predict these next few months there will be moves to remove this President on false pretexts and this ought to be withstood, firstly by prayer.
+I believe we are in a time when there has been already and will be moves to remove this President on false pretexts and this ought to be withstood, firstly by prayer and then by civil action and if need be civil (but not violent) disobedience.
 Trump in the White House has afforded the church a unique opportunity to be the glorious body, bride, building described in scripture.
+I believe our nations (USA and UK) are ripe for judgment but that God is merciful and in his mercy has given us Trump.